ukwa/npld-access-stack/README.md

 In reading rooms with locked-down access terminals, readers may access the central services directly in the access terminal's web browser.

-In this case, the domain name of the relevant service, e.g. nls.ldls.org.uk, should be the IP address of the machine acting as the `ldls.org.uk proxy`?
-Or does the DNS name refer directly to the BSP or STP Stack?
+In this case, the domain name of the relevant service, e.g. nls.ldls.org.uk, should be the IP address of the machine acting as the `ldls.org.uk proxy`?  _TBC: Or does the DNS name refer directly to the BSP or STP Stack?_

 Access to that IP address should be managed at the network and firewall level.
 Only official Reading Room IP addresses should be able to access the services.
 For services outside the British Library, access to the central services is enabled by the DLS Access VLAN, which spans all BL/LLGC/NS properties.